sisoe24/nuke-pyside-template/README.md

 # Nuke Pyside2 Template

-Python PySide2 cookiecutter template for Nuke.
+A Python PySide2 cookiecutter template for Nuke.

 ## Description

-Cookiecutter template to create a basic application in PySide2.
-The application can also be run outside Nuke.
-This is to allow faster development and iteration.
+This project is a cookiecutter template to create a basic application in Nuke with PySide2.

 ## Features

-- Initial setup for a `QMainWindow` widget.
+The template includes:

-- `QToolBar` with a floating dialog to display custom widgets.
+- A ready-to-use QMainWindow with a QToolbar and a QStatusBar.
-- About widget to display various information about the package.
+  - The toolbar offers an "About" widget with information about the application.
-- A custom `QMessageBox` used for errors and bug reports.
+- A custom QMessageBox for errors and bug reports.
+- A test environment with `pytest` and some sample tests to startup.
-- Internal function `color_widget` to quickly color the widget layout.
+- A wrapper function to color a QWidget for layout testing.
-- Custom `logging`.
-- Custom `nuke` module.
+- A startup logging module.
-- Custom hook for `git pre push`.
-- `pytest` initial setup with some tests and configuration.
-  - `_package` fixture for the package root path.
-  - `_main_ui` fixture for main widget.
-  - `rapidtest` marker.

-If installing dependencies with Poetry the following dependencies will be installed:

-- `pytest`
-- `pytest-cov`
-- `pytest-qt`
-- `pytest-randomly`
-- `pytest-repeat`
-- `requests`
+- The ability to launch the plugin as a standalone application, i.e., outside Nuke.

 If using Visual Studio Code the following tasks will be available